Crossbreeding Systems for Small Herds of Beef Cattle

 Using genetic breed means for Hereford and Angus from Example 1 and heterosis from Table 1, weight of calf weaned per cow exposed would be expected to average 399 pounds for the first 20 years of this system.
 This compares with 409 pounds expected from the optimum two-breed rotation and 350 pounds average of the genetic means of the two pure breeds.

-A three-breed rotation initiated again with breed A cows would have a breed sequence for bulls of
+A three-breed rotation initiated again with breed A cows would have a breed sequence for sires as shown in Table 3, with the subscripts representing different bulls of breeds A, B, and C.

 Additional crossbreeding opportunities are available to the producer with a slightly larger beef herd.
 Numbers of cows and pastures that justify using two bulls can increase possibilities for using productive crossbreeding systems.